cssnr/stack-deploy-docs/docs/docs/inputs.md

 ### port

 SSH Port.
-The default is 22.

 Only set this if using a non-standard port.

-Example: `2222`
+Default: `22`

 ### user <Badge type="warning" text="Required" />